25 Weird and Interesting Facts about Japan

 To every person, there are approximately 23 vending machines.
 You can buy ANYTHING in a vending machine including, cars, lettuce, underwear, hot ramen and even an egg.

 You will find them everywhere I swear!
 Vending machines are a huge part of Japanese culture and to me, that is extremely useful!

 You never have to talk to another person again, bliss for an introvert like me!
-The vending machine ratio is one of the many weird facts about Japan.
+The vending machine ratio is one of my favourite weird Japan facts.

 2. Gambling is Illegal